Cognitive Behavioral Therapy

 CBT therapy focuses on the relationship between thoughts, feelings, and behavior for clear and logic-based responses to stressors.
 Simply put, CBT techniques reduce negative emotional responses and alter behaviors.
 To do so, cognitive behavioral therapy uses cognition and rationale to undo negative thought patterns that fuel maladaptive coping mechanisms.

 Because of its ability to create lasting change, CBT has been shown to be an effective treatment for a variety of mental health disorders and substance use disorders.
-The techniques for CBT have been proven effective for a range of mental health issues, including, but not limited to: anxiety, depression, personality disorders, eating disorders, and used often are CBT techniques for anger.
+The techniques for CBT have been proven effective for a range of mental health issues, including, but not limited to: anxiety, depression, anger management issues, personality disorders, and eating disorders.

 Examples of CBT Techniques